Kempner High School: History

 In 1984, FBISD authorized a bond issue to allow the construction of a fourth high school within the district.

 The school was named after Isaac Herbert Kempner, founder of Imperial Sugar, who contributed much to the development of early Sugar Land.
 Wayne Emerson was chosen by the board on January 11, 1988, to be the first principal of Kempner.
 The school opened its doors to the first Open House on August 30, 1988.
 The school, which was constructed at a cost of $15,522,300, contained 55.88 acres of pecan trees, a 750-seat auditorium, and 100 faculty and staff members.
 The school was initially populated in the fall of 1988 by students from William P Clements High School, which was becoming overcrowded due to population growth in Fort Bend county.
 In 1990 Kempner graduated its first senior class.
 Kempner was FBISD's fourth comprehensive high school.

 When Kempner first opened, the area surrounding it was remote and mostly agricultural.
 In the years since, the school has seen growth in enrollment related to suburban development in the surrounding areas.

 In the 1999–2000 school year, James May became the new principal, replacing Wayne Emerson, and remained in the role until his retirement in June 2008.

 Troy Mooney became the third principal of Kempner High School and served in that capacity until July 2010.
 During that time KHS achieved recognition as a Recognized High School from the Texas Education Agency as well as a 96th percentile National ranking from Newsweek magazine.

 In the 2022-2023 school year, a plan was proposed to avoid overcrowding in Travis High School which included moving the two FBISD academies that Travis High School hosted (Global Studies & International Business and Marketing) to Kempner.
-The plan was approved in February of 2023.
+The plan was approved in February 2023.
 Now Kempner hosts the Global Studies Academy and International Business and Marketing Academy for the class of 28’ and beyond.